Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 • A veteran of the US Armed Forces

 In these cases, you won’t be asked about your parents’ or guardians’ demographics or finances.
 Otherwise, you are most likely a dependent student.
-If your family situation is complex (for example, you are a minor but don’t live with your parents or don’t have access to their financial information), you can find some guidance on family dynamics on the Federal Student Aid website.
+If your family situation is complex (for example, you are a minor but don’t live with your parents or you don’t have access to their financial information), you can find some guidance on family dynamics on the Federal Student Aid website.
 And, yet again, high school counselors and college financial aid officers can be a big help in answering your questions.

 Sign and submit